nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![TagSequenceDiagram](images/TagSequenceDiagram.png)

-Below is an activity diagram that showcase the events that occurs when a `tag` command is executed.

-TODO: ADD ACTIVITY DIAGRAM

 The following is a description of the code execution flow:

 1. `TagCommandParser#parse()` takes in the user input and determine whether the user wanted to tag a module,